Bounds for standard $L$-functions: Introduction

 The wave packet $\Psi$ concentrates near $\SL_n(\mathbb{R})$ (since $\det(T^{-\rho^\vee}) = 1$), so one can focus on the contribution to \eqref{eq:t-14-int} from when $\det(t) \approx 1$.
 Since $\Psi$ is of rapid decay, the integrals \eqref{eq:t-14-int} decay rapidly in a qualitative sense, so ``very large'' values of $t$ are no problem; the ``intermediate'' values of size larger than $1$ must be addressed.
 We refer to \cite[\S1.2]{MR4093914} for some hint as to the precise meaning of ``intermediate.''
 In any event, the total volume of the set of $t$ that we must consider is logarithmic in $T$, so the basic problem is to show that

 \begin{remark} We caution that $\Psi$ is not, e.g., bounded by $T^{o(1)}$ -- one can show that the Whittaker function of $\Psi$ contains large ``spikes,'' which, for the same reasons as in the work of Brumley--Templier \cite{MR4150475}, implies that it assumes large values near the cusp.
-While this feature suggests that we should be careful, it does not directly contradict the required estimates, which concern only the local average behavior. \end{remark}
+While this feature suggests that we should be careful, the failure of $\Psi$ to satisfy strong pointwise bounds does not directly contradict the required estimate \eqref{eq:t-in-mathcalt}, which concerns only the local average behavior. \end{remark}